 - Enzyme replacement therapy improves life quality and has reduced complications for patients with type I disease.
-Unfortunately, because the enzyme does not traverse the blood-brain barrier, it is not effective in the other types. - Supportive therapy is a mainstay of care, particularly for pain and Gaucher crises. - Splenectomy has fallen into disfavor because it is thought to accelerate the progress of lesions elsewhere.
+Unfortunately, because the enzyme does not traverse the blood-brain barrier, it is not effective in the other types. - Substrate reduction therapy has been advocated as a potential therapy in Gaucher's disease (particularly for patients with neurological manifestations) and in other lysosomal storage disorders, but thus far it has mainly been confined to preclinical investigations. - Supportive therapy is a mainstay of care, particularly for pain and Gaucher crises. - Splenectomy has fallen into disfavor because it is thought to accelerate the progress of lesions elsewhere.